 Creating a bandwidth of time buffers will help you stay on track as well as give you a realistic idea of the amount of time it will take to deliver your services.
 Creating a time buffer for your schedule will also help you better manage all those ad hoc requests.

 7. Gantt Chart

-A scientific and highly effective method of preventing you entire campaign from ending in disaster is to build a personalized Gantt chart, which would typically list all the email or bundle that have been drafted for customers to read, its core features, audience segmentation, and even the size of the campaign.
+A scientific and highly effective method of preventing your entire campaign from ending in a disaster is to build a personalized Gantt chart, which would typically list all the emails or bundles that have been drafted for customers to read, its core features, audience segmentation, and even the size of the campaign.

 Other Data Improvements

 Email Verification – Routinely verifying your email database will help your business Identify spammers or any email leeches that could bog down your campaign.

 Change of Address – Data mining reports have indicated that email addresses can have a churn rate of nearly 20 percent annually, which means that routinely executing an email change of address will help you pick out addresses of all the new subscribers on your marketing list.

 Data Enhancement – You can effectively enhance your program by adding new data to fill in any gaps that might exist in your current database.
 Alternatively, you could enable customer segmentation that is based on fresh subscriber data, including personalized birthday and anniversary notification emails.